jdegand/stats-preview-card-component/README.md

 ### What I learned

 Filter allows you to change the color of an svg used in an image tag.
+However, it is very hard to get an exact match using filter.

 ### Continued development